 double treble (dtr) | triple treble (trtr) |

-Pair any of these sweaters with a cotton sun hat or bucket hat to complete your look and stay cool.
+Pair any of these jumpers with a cotton sun hat or bucket hat to complete your look and stay cool.

 Happy crocheting!